International markets

 How to register cosmetics in the usa

-The two most important laws pertaining to cosmetics marketed in the United States are the Federal Food, Drug, and Cosmetic Act (FD&C Act) and the Fair Packaging and Labelling Act (FPLA).
-FDA regulates cosmetics under the authority of these laws.
+The three most important laws pertaining to cosmetics marketed in the United States are the Federal Food, Drug, and Cosmetic Act (FD&C Act) , the Fair Packaging and Labelling Act (FPLA) and the Modernization of Cosmetic Regulation Act (MoCRA) 2022.

 • Make sure that your product doesn’t contain any forbidden or restricted substance.
-If your product is already EU/UK compliant, it will automatically be compliant in the US

 How to register cosmetics in canada